Wyvest/why-badlion-is-bad/README.md

 </div>

+**I no longer agree with most of these statements.
+This page is highly outdated and Badlion has improved much since I have last properly updated this.
+Again, please do not hate on people that use / dev for Badlion.
+At the end of the day, all clients are still terrible due to their downsides (poor customization, drama, community, etc) and you will most likely have a better experience in Forge.**

 ## A disclaimer

 - This is not an excuse to hate on users of Badlion.
 This is so people are aware and then make a decision on whether or not they should use Badlion or not.